sensu/sensu-docs/content/sensu-go/6.4/sensuctl/_index.md

 sensuctl configure
 {{< /code >}}

-This starts the prompts for interactive sensuctl setup.
+The `sensuctl configure` command starts the prompts for interactive setup.
-When prompted, choose the authentication method you wish to use: username/password or OIDC.
+The first prompt is for the authentication method you wish to use: username/password or OIDC.

 Sensuctl uses your username and password or OIDC credentials to obtain access and refresh tokens via the Sensu [/auth API][14].
 The access and refresh tokens are HMAC-SHA256 [JSON Web Tokens (JWTs)][16] that Sensu issues to record the details of users' authenticated Sensu sessions.